 This course will be held remotely, most likely on Zoom - exact details will be sent to registered participants a few days before the course.

-A comprehensive understanding of the key elements and drivers of environmental law and sustainability is an essential tool for any business leader to ensure that their organisation remains relevant, flexible and prosperous.
+A comprehensive understanding of the key elements and drivers of environmental law and sustainability is an essential tool for any business leader to ensure that their organisation remains relevant, flexible, and durable.

 Topics will include:

-- Essential insights into South African environmental governance
+- Essential insights into South African environmental law and governance:

 - The regulatory regime